 Best Practices for Community Gardening during COVID-19

-Authors: Michelle Seguin MD, Rachael Pressley, and Angie Carter from the Western UP Food Systems Council
+Authors: Michelle Seguin MD, Rachael Pressley, and Angie Carter from the Western UP Food Systems Collaborative

 Community gardens remain a vital access point for fresh, healthy food in our communities throughout Upper Michigan and across the state.
 The COVID-19 pandemic has highlighted the importance of a diversified, resilient food system for maintaining food security and health in our communities.
 Additionally, the COVID-19 pandemic has inspired many to grow their own food in backyard gardens or community gardens similarly to the Victory Garden movement of WWII.